-As the Washington Post reported, “Plebuch and Wiggins came to the stunned conclusion that their dad was somehow not related to his own parents.
+As the Washington Post reported, “Plebuch and Wiggins came to the stunning conclusion that their dad was somehow not related to his own parents.
 John and Katie Collins were Irish Catholics, and their son was Jewish.”

 “I really lost all my identity,” Plebuch says.

 “I felt adrift.
 I didn’t know who I was – you know, who I really was.”
-She had some suspicions, especially after she visited Ireland in 1990 and none of the numerous relatives looked anything like her 5-foot-4 inches father.
+She had some suspicions, especially after she visited Ireland in 1990 and none of the numerous relatives looked anything like her 5-foot-4 inches tall father.